 Welcome to The Green Series Part 2.
 If you missed last week’s Part 1 on Greenwashing, you can find it here.
 It was all about how best to identify unscrupulous hotel, tour operators and agents (HTOA) in the tourism industry.
 This post continues on to differentiate the good from those who are simply commandeering the green label.
+Mostly about how to find eco friendly tours or hotels.
 Let’s go!

 Is certification going to be the end of greenwashing?

 Firstly, the range of criteria in assessing the sustainability of tourism is extremely broad.
 The only global issue we have is the effect of carbon emissions.
 For each country the challenge lies in assessing the most important areas of focus for example: water wastage, plastic consumption/disposal, human and animal welfare and the issue with that is determining who outlines locally significant issues?
 The tourism industry, NGOs or local government on behalf of communities?
 It’s a very blurry line.

 Certification is great because it looks at a HTOA’s complete supply chain.
 Similar to the fashion industry, there are a lot of elements involved to produce one garment – the travel industry is the same and a lot of sub-contracting happens.

 Without certification, a HTOA has less credibility to their eco-ethical-sustainable claim.